emporium-bot/emp-ic/README.md

-# shopbot
+# emporium

 ## Overview

-Discord daily coin bot that uses fungible and non fungible tokens on the IC
+Discord daily bot that uses fungible tokens for coins and non fungible tokens for the shop on the IC

 ## Commands